todd-gavin/DSCI550-PixstoryMediaExtractionAndAnalysis/Software_Installation_Instructions.md

 java -classpath tika-build/tika-app-${TIKA_VERSION}.jar:tika-build/tika-parser-nlp-package-${TIKA_VERSION}.jar:${PWD}/location-ner-model:${PWD}/geotopic-mime \
 		org.apache.tika.cli.TikaCLI -m $f
 ```
-1. Give executable permission to the file geotopic-parser by running command: `chmod +x geotopic-parser`
+2. Give executable permission to the file geotopic-parser by running command: `chmod +x geotopic-parser`
-2. Now, I will run it on the polar.geot file: `./geotopic-parser polar.geot`
+3. Now, I will run it on the polar.geot file: `./geotopic-parser polar.geot`

-#### Start up the geotopic-REST serve
+#### Start up the geotopic-REST server [SKIP_IF_geotopic-server_CREATED]
 - And then similarly create a simple script to do that too, called geotopic-server which I will paste below (don't forget to chmod +x geotopic-server before running it.)
 - Note once you run it, it will take control of the terminal unless you put it in the background, so you'll need a new terminal to test it out.